 Classic vs Skate Cross-Country Skiing

-In cross-country skiing, there are two main styles – the traditional XC skiing known as Classic skiing and the Skate skiing normally known as Skating.
+In cross-country skiing, there are two main different styles – the traditional XC skiing known as Classic skiing and the Skate skiing normally known as Skating.
 Choose the one you want to start with – generally, beginners go for the classic skiing style as a foundation.

 Whatever you choose, stick to it until you learn how to do it well.
 Skiing coaches believe you should stick to learning one of these skiing styles as a beginner – the last thing you want is to get confused in the early stages.